iX0ness/WeatherApp/README.md

 # WeatherApp
-Application which allows to check weather in selected cities and
+Application which allows to check weather in selected cities and add cities to fovourites list